 In total, Student Soul worship services last no more than 75 minutes.
 We sometimes dial it back to around 60 minutes during winter and as study workloads pile it up, allowing an extra 15 minutes of overflow time if needed.

-We have doors open from 7pm, and we invite you to come from then onward for a cup of tea and a biscuit.
+We have doors open from 7:15pm, and we invite you to come about then for a cup of tea and a biscuit.
 It’s a relaxed space, and you can either sit and enjoy or have a chat with some other people.
 There is music on in the background.

 For being there ready for the beginning, we recommend walking in the door by 7:10pm.
 But if you do come late and we have already started, it’s no stress.
 You’re totally welcome, and you should just stroll on in and up the stairs and get settled.